Auburn, Washington: History

-In 1930 a Japanese bath house was constructed outside of Neely Mansion by the then current tenants.
+In 1930, a Japanese bath house was constructed outside of Neely Mansion by the then current tenants.

-The onset of the Second World War saw the Japanese-American community of Auburn become seen with largely unwarranted distrust by many of the white residents of Auburn.
-This, combined with a larger countrywide Japanese focused xenophobia, led to the city's Japanese-American population being relocated to internment camps.
-After the war, of about 300 Japanese families living in Auburn only around twenty five returned.
+With the Attack on Pearl Harbor during the Second World War, Japanese immigrants and the Japanese-American community as a whole were largely seen with unwarranted distrust by the majority white population, including in Auburn.
+Executive Order 9066, issued by President Franklin D. Roosevelt on February 19, 1942, led to the city's Japanese-American population being relocated to internment camps.
+After the war, of about 300 Japanese families living in Auburn only around 25 returned.
+In 1980, the Commission on Wartime Relocation and Internment of Civilians found that this detainment was an unjust act in its report.